eddie-energy/architecture/arc42/quality-requirements/implementing-act/implementing-act.md

 ### SGTF Procedure 2: Access to Historical Validated Consumption Data by the Eligible Party

-To further aid in the interpretation of the diagrams, the following diagram is enhanced with a color scheme indicating what is directly within the scope of the EDDIE Framework, what is indirectly within scope (e.g. the communication between eligible party and metered data administrator) and what is out of scope (e.g. the customer identifying the eligible party).
+To further aid in the interpretation of the diagrams, the following diagrams are enhanced with a color scheme indicating what is directly within the scope of the EDDIE Framework, what is indirectly within scope (e.g. the communication between eligible party and metered data administrator) and what is out of scope (e.g. the customer identifying the eligible party).

 ![](./figures/sgtf-use-case-2.png)